GoogleCloudPlatform/k8s-config-connector/docs/develop-resources/deep-dives/2-define-apis.md

 ## 2.1 Build the Google Cloud Proto (one-off step)

-This step generates the Google Cloud Client proto in a single file under ./dev/tools/proto-to-mapper/build.
+This step generates the Google Cloud Client proto in a single file under ".build" folder.
 This should be a one-off command only when you need to update the proto or the first time you develop the direct resource.

-Make sure the` generate-pb` rule in [proto-to-mapper/Makefile](https://github.com/GoogleCloudPlatform/k8s-config-connector/blob/master/dev/tools/proto-to-mapper/Makefile#L2) contains your proto.
-If not, add one using the file path in [https://github.com/googleapis/googleapis/tree/master](https://github.com/googleapis/googleapis/tree/master). [example](https://github.com/GoogleCloudPlatform/k8s-config-connector/blob/6ce31faf38dfaf6f44dd964802f43f9228d5a869/dev/tools/proto-to-mapper/Makefile#L16)
+Make sure the [generate-proto.sh](https://github.com/GoogleCloudPlatform/k8s-config-connector/blob/master/dev/tools/controllerbuilder/generate-proto.sh) script contains the proto you are working with.
+If not, add one using the file path in [https://github.com/googleapis/googleapis/tree/master](https://github.com/googleapis/googleapis/tree/master). [example](https://github.com/GoogleCloudPlatform/k8s-config-connector/blob/cf8e50caff716d95a94412c6038ede2589669c95/dev/tools/controllerbuilder/generate-proto.sh#L44)

 Run the following command to generate the Google proto.

 ```
 REPO_ROOT="$(git rev-parse --show-toplevel)"
-cd $REPO_ROOT/dev/tools/proto-to-mapper
+cd $REPO_ROOT/dev/tools/controllerbuilder
-make generate-pb
+./generate-proto.sh
 ```

 ## 2.2 Generate the Config Connector Types (repeat-run safe)